storybuilder-org/ManualTest/docs/Tutorial Creating a Story/Creating_a_Story_pt_5.md

 layout: default
 nav_enabled: true
 nav_order: 84
-parent: Tutorial: Creating a Story
+parent: Tutorial Creating a Story
+has_toc: false
 ---
-{: .no_toc .text-delta }
+## Creating a Story pt 5
 The original external problem (‘Catching the drug dealer Lacas’) is solved through the resolution of the inner problem (‘Leonard's impulsiveness lets Lacas capture him’.)
 The story's turning point is the resolution of the inner problem, but an additional bit is needed, what we started with, getting the drop on Lacas.
 We should state the resolution of the external problem.
 Clicking on the first problem from the list at the left of the screen, and then on the Resolution tab, allows us to key the Premise:

 Lacas has avoided being caught before because of his cunning use of technology to communicate with his street dealers and customers.
 But Leonard and Tony have figured out how to trace the calls, and think they know where Lacas is.
 Using their new tech, and in two cars, Leonard and Tony zero in on Lacas when Bob Luhrs calls to place an order.
 They follow and find the house Lacas is using to dispense drugs..
 Tony thinks it's too easy, but Leonard rushes in.
 It's a trap, however, and Lacas and Luhrs captures Leonard but hesitate, not knowing what to do with him.